 - Under Create a New Database, enter a name for the database and click Create Database.
 Remember this name for later.

 - Add yourself as a user to modify the database.
-Under Add a New User, enter a username and password, then click Create a User.
+Enter a username and password under Add a New User, then click Create a User.
 Remember these credentials for later.

 - Scroll down to Add a User to a Database, choose the user and database you just created from the dropdowns, then click Add.